Capital Litigation Forensic Psychological Evaluations

-- Explains the defendant’s homicidal acts and prior violent/criminal behavior in a humanly understandable light given his past history, unique characteristics affecting his development, and exposure to heightened risk factors and deficits in protective/mediating factors.
+- Explains the defendant’s homicidal acts and prior violent/criminal behavior in an understandable light given his past history, unique characteristics affecting his development, and exposure to heightened risk factors and deficits in protective/mediating factors.

 - Shows that the defendant’s life in prison would be productive and not threatening or violent to others.
 Reveals that he has made a good adjustment to incarceration pursuant to Skipper vs. South Carolina.